marcelo-mason/cccbdb-calculation-parser/README.md

 `python setup.py develop`

-* Run the script by supplying either geom or dipole and a formula
+* Run the script by supplying the following command line arguments

+`Syntax: python cccbdb.py [method] [formula] [deep/shallow]`

+**The method you get from the ccbdb url**
+i.e. the method for this url *http://cccbdb.nist.gov/polcalc1x.asp* is "polcalc"

+*Examples:*

-`python cccbdb.py geom CH4`
+`python cccbdb.py geom CH4 deep`

+`python cccbdb.py dipole CH4 shallow`

-* The script will run through extracting all geometries, outputting status to the console.
-It will create a text file with all the geometries for the formula in your current path. i.e. CH4.txt
+* The script will run through extracting the data and outputting status to the console.
+It will create a text file in your current path with the output.

 # Screenshots